 The guest rooms are sophisticated and serene, with a subtle palette.
 Some rooms feature balconies with ocean and pool views.
 Not to mention, the bountiful breakfast buffet features local ingredients and national delicacies.

-This writer and this photographer, in fact, so thoroughly enjoyed Cascais, particularly our stay at the InterContinental Cascais-Estoril Hotel, that we rearranged our entire travel itinerary to remain longer.
+We, in truth, so thoroughly enjoyed Cascais – particularly our stay at the InterContinental Cascais-Estoril Hotel – that we re-arranged our entire travel itinerary to remain longer.

 The main squares and streets of Lisbon inspire awe with majestic Christmas trees, magical Christmas lights, and marvelous Christmas decorations.